Hello! This is part 3 of my Interview with Bloomberg series. If you want to read from the beginning, part 1 is here.

 Good mother lord.
 This is the boss round.

 We get into the introductions.
 The interviewer has 14 years of experience, leading a 150+ member team, pushing out various projects, and just on a roll.
-He’s a little hyper and energetic when he talks, which rubs off on me and make me energetic and hyper when I talk.
+He’s a little hyper and energetic when he talks, which rubs off on me and makes me energetic and hyper when I talk.

 Again, we have a lot of chit-chat.
 I ask him questions about the products, the teams, the organization, competitors, his likes, dislikes, etc.